geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 15. Select **Reset**.

 16. You should receive an error message indicating that you cannot reset Libby’s password because she has admin roles.
 In Libby’s case, she was assigned to the Service Support Admin role.
-Since only Global Admins can change another admin’s password, you’ll need to ask Holly Dickson to make this change.
+Since only Global Admins can change another admin’s password, you’ll need to ask Holly Spencer to make this change.
 Select **Close**.

 17. In the **Active users** list, select the **key icon (Reset a password)** to the right of **Alan Yoo’s** name.